josephchia1971/OCI-Resource-Manager/README.md

 <li> The Orange RMJ icon indicates work-in-progress.
 Last I tested, it took sabout 15 minutes to complete.
 When your RMJ icon turns Green, you are done!
 Congrats!
 Your Database is now provisioned.
-You can verify this by clicking on the top left hamburger menu and scroll up till you see <b>Compute</b>.
-Navigate and click on the submenu <b>Instances</b> (shown below)
+You can verify this by clicking on the top left hamburger menu and scroll up till you see <b>Bare Metal, VM, and Exadata</b>.
+Click on it. (shown below)
 <hr>
 </li>
 <img width="500px" src="/images/GotoDBCSMenu.png"/>